MichaelGilliam/pseudocode2.0/pseudocode.md

     function:  elevatorFloor
 0; if elevator < elevatorFloor display currentFloor level
-    else if elevator > elevatorFloor display nothing function to check current floor:
+    else if elevator > elevatorFloor display nothing

+    function to check current floor:

 1; Passenger presses outside elevator button

 2; if elevator on passenger floor, open

 3; else go to passenger floor

-function to check if more passengers want to get in the elevator while going to passenger
+    function to check if more passengers want to get in the elevator while going to passenge:

 4; while elevator is going down to passenger floor (while)